 3.1.
 Main regulator for data protection

 The Office of the Data Protection Commissioner is established under Part II of the Act.
-The Commissioner was appointed in November 2020.
-As of the time of publication, the Commissioner is in the process of setting up operations to fully establish the office and implementation of its mandate under the Act.
-For this reason, the actual implementation of the Act has not commenced.
+The Commissioner was appointed in November 2020 and the office of the ODPC is currently up and running with continuous efforts towards full implementation of the Act.

 The provisions of the various sectoral laws are enforced by the respective sectoral regulatory bodies that are also now increasingly requiring compliance with the Act of their licensees as far as internal processes are concerned

 The CA, established under Kenya Information and Communications Act, is the oversight body in the technology and telecommunications sector.